A Philadelphia Suburban Kitchen Made for Family Gatherings

 Bonus: Their contractor also replaced a window over the kitchen sink to match the other white framed ones.

 Tell Sweeten about your project and get matched with licensed, vetted general contractors in the Philadelphia area!

 Style finds: Martha Stewart Living cabinets: The Home Depot.
 Cabinet hardware: Lowe’s.
-Granite countertops: Stone Masters Inc. Granite composite sink: Blanco.
-Refrigerator, dishwasher, and stove: GE Appliances.
+Granite countertops: Stone Masters Inc. Granite composite sink: Appliances Connection.
+Refrigerator, dishwasher, and stove: Appliances Connection.
 Pendant lighting: Generation Brands.

 Want to see Sweeten’s handiwork in Philadelphia?
 See a full gut renovation of a Bella Vista rowhouse damaged by a massive fire

 Curious how much to budget for a renovation?
 This is how much it costs to renovate in Philadelphia, PA.